 EMERGING MARKETS-Oil-sensitive Mexican, Colombian pesos lead losses in Latam

-April 21 (Reuters) - Latin American currencies dropped on Tuesday as plummeting oil prices served as another reminder of the coronavirus' economic impact, with crude-sensitive currencies retreating sharply.
+April 21 (Reuters) - Latin American currencies dropped on Tuesday as plummeting oil prices served as another reminder of the economic impact of the coronavirus, with crude-sensitive currencies retreating sharply.

-The Mexican peso MXN= fell about 1%, while the Colombian peso COP= fell 1.8%.
-Both currencies have marked large losses since Monday after front-month U.S. oil prices fell into negative territory.
-International oil prices also dropped as the novel coronavirus eroded global demand.
+The Mexican peso MXN= weakened around 1%, while the Colombian peso COP= fell almost 2%.
+Both currencies have marked losses since Monday after front-month U.S. oil prices fell into negative territory.
+International oil prices also dropped as the coronavirus impact eroded global demand.
 O/R

+Mexico's highly indebted state company Pemex PEMX.UL will halt crude production at newly drilled oilfields and refine more to face the rapid decline in global demand, the country's president said on Tuesday.

-Mexico entered its most serious stage in the spread of the virus, which has been intensifying in the country.
-Lockdowns across Latin America to curb the spread of the virus are set to erode business activity in the near term.
+Health officials said Mexico had entered its most serious stage in the spread of the virus.
+Lockdowns across Latin America are set to erode business activity in the near term.

+A United Nations agency expects Latin American economies to contract by a record 5.3% in 2020, the region's worst social and economic crisis in decades.

 While lower oil prices would likely benefit crude-importing emerging markets, the plunge in prices saw investors sharply reducing their exposure to risk assets in favor of the U.S. dollar.
 USD/